500g prime beef mince

 To make the smoky sauce – place the rest of the passata in a saucepan and simmer for around 20 minutes to reduce and thicken.
-Add the rest of the sherry, golden syrup and paprika with a good slosh of olive oil, and season with salt and pepper.
+Add the rest of the sherry, golden syrup, paprika and balsamic vinegar with a good slosh of olive oil, and season with salt and pepper.
 Stir and cook for another minute to combine flavours, then set aside.Transfer the meatballs to a snug cast iron fry pan, cover with sauce and cook hot until it’s bubbling.
 Sprinkle over some roughly chopped parsley and eat straight from the pan with crusty bread or serve with fresh cooked spaghetti pasta and freshly grated manchego cheese.

 Recipe and Imagery by F I O N A H U G U E S © 2 0 1 9